-Azujelo, which means polished stone in Arabic, is now commonly used as the name of Lisbon’s tiles.
-The azujelo is known to have transformed the entire city into a colorful masterpiece over the ages.
-Historically, they can be found covering floors, building facades, metro stations, and monasteries alike in Portugal.
-Today, it inspires many artists and designers to do the same.
+These tiles are known to have transformed the entire city of Lisbon into a colorful masterpiece over the ages.
+Historically, they can be found covering floors, building facades, metro station walls, and monasteries all over Portugal.
+Today, they inspire many artists and designers to do the same in their own spaces!

-Lisbon’s ceramic tiles of soft pastels and solid yellows and blues create a quaint and delicate atmosphere that is replicated in various spaces we design-hunters can’t get enough of!
+Lisbon’s ceramic tiles of soft pastels, solid yellows, and bright blues create a quaint and delicate atmosphere that is replicated in various spaces we design-hunters can’t get enough of!
 Here are some of our favorite Lisbon inspired tiles and Creators that are adding their own personal twist to the azulejo trend to create warm and unique atmospheres that we’re sure you’ll love!

-- Otto Tiles and Design – based in London and Istanbul, their designs reflect the richness of their culture and the different civilizations that Turkey has housed.
-Turkey, like Lisbon, has strong Moorish influence and Arabic roots.
-Their designs reflect architectural findings with a modern touch, making them ideal for a contemporary space.
+Based in London and Istanbul, Otto Tiles and Design’s style reflects the richness of their culture and the different civilizations that Turkey has housed over the centuries.
+Turkey, like Lisbon, has strong a Moorish influence and Arabic roots, and these designs include such historical architectural features while adding a modern touch, making them ideal for a contemporary space.
 Their hand-painted floral motifs can be found in the tiles lining the bathroom walls of Soho House Hotel in Istanbul and we’re sure their huge collection of tiles will inspire you to decorate your own home with wall-tile!

-- Grenada Tile creates eco-friendly and hand-made cement tiles for various cafes in Los Angeles such as Intelligentsia Coffee and Beachwood Cafe, as well as beautiful historical hotel Casa Laguna in Laguna Beach.
-The couple Marcos Cajina and Melanie Stephens fell in love with the historical tile floors they saw in Granada, Nicaragua.
-Not surprisingly, the city was named after the Spanish city of Granada, the same city where the azulejos in Lisbon originated.
-Granada Tile’s artwork is both modern and cheerful, bringing life to the spaces they inhabit.
+Granada Tile creates eco-friendly and hand-made cement tiles for various cafes in Los Angeles such as Intelligentsia Coffee and Beachwood Cafe, as well as the beautiful historical hotel Casa Laguna in Laguna Beach.
+The founders fell in love with the historical tile floors they saw in Granada, Nicaragua (a city that was named after the Spanish city of Granada!).
+In fact, it’s same city where the azulejos in Lisbon originated!
+Granada Tile’s work is both modern and cheerful, bringing life to the spaces they inhabit.
 All of their tiles are unique and bring so much personality to a room, they’re perfect for the wall-tile trend we’re so fond of!

-Interiors that incorporate these ceramic tiles become spaces that are cozy and intricate.
-Usually, their guests are unaware that they’re surrounded by an art trend that can trace its story to civilizations past.
-Lisbon is one of those cities with design roots and those early Moorish touches and historical details that much more special!
+Interiors that incorporate these ceramic wall-tiles become spaces that are cozy as well as beautifully intricate.
+Usually, guests are unaware that they’re surrounded by an art trend that can be traced all the way back to ancient civilizations of the past.
+Knowing about Lisbon and its roots makes the early Moorish touches and historical details that much more special!
 These tiles truly all came to have their own Portuguese identity, as do the spaces they’re incorporated into!
 Lisbon is one of those places that will always inspire us with its own unique and unmistakable city palette, and we love the opportunity to bring a part of its culture into our space!